-For example, AI fundamentals includes Bias and Datasets, or Making AI has entries for Neural networks and Zeros & ones.
-Journalism is grouped under Society & AI, along with Climate, Ethics, Fakes, and You.
+For example, AI fundamentals include Bias and Datasets, or Making AI has entries for Neural networks and Zeros & ones.
+Journalism is grouped under Society & AI, with Climate, Ethics, Fakes, and You.
 A fourth sub-set is Using AI, with entries such as Robotics and Virtual assistants.

-- The journalism entry says ‘journalists are using AI to transform the news industry.’
+The journalism entry says, “Journalists are using AI to transform the news industry.”
 AI applications are framed as a support for newsrooms.
 It describes uses in research, writing, and distribution.

 The authors say their 26 topics aren’t exhaustive but meant to ‘help anyone get their bearings and understand the basics.’